 What is a Slave Cable?

+What is a slave cable, and why are they called slave cables?
+Despite the name, they actually are rather commonly used across the world.
 Slave cables are used to jump start military vehicles with dead batteries.
 Outside of military use, they are more commonly referred to as jumper cables, and provide a fast, easy, vehicle-to-vehicle boost of power to get back on the road.
 A majority of US military vehicles are outfitted with a NATO receptacle, meaning that specialized NATO slave cables are required for this service.

 How to Use Military Slave Cables

 In order to make jump starting easier, military trucks and vehicles are standardized with 24-volt electrical systems, including slave receptacles for quick and easy connection.
 After plugging in a slave cable between each vehicle, the dead battery is restarted with the live vehicle’s running engine.

 Most M-series vehicles come outfitted with slave cable receptacles, making transferring power very easy.
 On the off chance that your vehicle did come with this 2-pin style end, it is possible to install one after the fact.
 This requires more advanced automotive experience.

 In many cases, military slave cables are sold in sets with NATO receptacles for ease of use, and can be bought in differing lengths.
 Due to the specialized nature of these cables, they are not as readily available as standard jumper cables.
 Military slave cables are custom-built and shipped directly from the manufacturer.